 I started helping lead bible studies in the university dorms.
 I did evangelism on the streets, this entailed presenting the gospel, clarifying the questions that people asked, and pointing them to Christ.
 In 1993, I came to the US to pursue my graduate studies at the University of Central Florida (UCF).
 I joined Intervarsity Christian Fellowship (IVCF) and helped lead the bible studies on the UCF campus.

 In 2010 our family moved to Jacksonville to join FCBC and I started serving in various ministries such as Upward Sports ministry.
 I also have the privilege of uplifting ministry work in Haiti.

 When the Nominating Committee selected me, I prayerfully accepted.
 I am honored and humbled to serve on this journey.
 I have around 20 years in the technology industry, experience in financial, government and advisory industries, and executing strategic and transformational projects for global organizations.
-It will be a privilege to serve and apply my leadership and organizational skills to support a successful pastoral transition.
+It will be a privilege to serve and apply my leadership and organizational skills to support a successful pastoral search.
 I can only do this with your support and prayers and earnestly seek them during this journey.

 I grew up in Houston Texas where our family attended a methodist church.
 As a child I recall participating in all the various plays and musicals that the children’s ministry put on.
 We moved to Louisville, Kentucky in 1999 and shortly thereafter began attending a local baptist church.
 It was there at age 16 that I accepted Jesus Christ as my Lord and Savior; I had heard the word of God all my life but only in that moment did I feel compelled to follow in obedience.